AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 simpler.
 These instructions apply to OpenMP programs as well as other multithreaded programs.

-The first step is always to figure out how to how to make your programs use multiple CPU cores.
+The first step is always to figure out how to make your programs use multiple CPU cores.
 OpenMP programs automatically use the right number of processors (using the slurm environment variables).
 For other programs, might be worth checking